Once considered little more than a party drink, the spirits world is having its moment and is now home to the best rums, in all styles.

-Foursquare is growing in popularity with its sophisticated flavour profiles and excellent expressions.
+Foursquare is growing in popularity with its sophisticated flavor profiles and excellent expressions.

 Foursquare’s Cask Strength rum comes in at a higher ABV of 59% and offers an intense drinking experience to match.
 This single-vintage rum is aged for 12 years in ex-bourbon casks and offers a rich character with plenty of varied notes.

-Sample flavours of vanilla, nutmeg, cinnamon, figs and apricot with a sweet nose of woody oak and a touch of ginger.
+Sample flavors of vanilla, nutmeg, cinnamon, figs, and apricot with a sweet nose of woody oak and a touch of ginger.
 Despite the high ABV, it’s a rum that’s perfectly balanced and easy to sip.
 A lot of spice is prominent from the first taste, with a rich and warming finish.

 Best rum for the money: Foursquare 2007 Cask Strength Rum